Flight Information Display System

 To design a clean, easy-to-read flight tracking app that helps users, especially those new to flying, navigate airport information with confidence.
 The app focuses on legibility, wayfinding, and accessibility to reduce stress and confusion during travel.

-The Why:
+The Why?

 I created this design thinking about how overwhelming travel can be, especially for first-time flyers.
 I remembered how nervous I felt the first time I drove on the highway—and how much it helped to have clear directions.
 This app is meant to be that same kind of guide: simple, direct, and reassuring.

-Typeface Studies:
+Typeface Studies

 I explored several typefaces: Gill Sans, Baskerville, and Helvetica Neue, to find the right balance of clarity and modernity.
 I chose Helvetica Neue for its clean, neutral look and excellent legibility.
 It works well at both large and small sizes, making it perfect for an app where users need to quickly scan flight details.